saharsamr/NEDG/README.md

 ## Repository Structure
 This repository is organized as follows:

 1. **make_datasets:** This directory contains the code for creating the necessary datasets for the generation and classification parts of the hybrid framework.
+For more information, visit this [link](https://github.com/saharsamr/NED/tree/master/make_datasets#readme)

 2. **GNED:** The GNED directory contains the code for training, evaluating, and testing all three models: Context with the Plain Entity (CPE), Context with Masked Entity (CME), and the classifier.
 These models form the core components of the hybrid framework.
+For more information, visit this [link](https://github.com/saharsamr/NED/tree/master/GNED#readme)

 3. **data_analysis:** The data_analysis directory includes the code for comparing the performance of the CPE and CME models on the worst results of the CPE, along with other analysis tasks.
+For more information visit this [link](https://github.com/saharsamr/NED/tree/master/data_analysis#readme)

 Each directory mentioned above has its own README file with detailed instructions on how to use the code and resources provided.